Network Dynamics and Spatial Shifts in Civilian Targeting: A Stochastic Block Model Analysis of the Colombian Armed Conflict: Discussion

-On the other hand, the stochastic block model applied to the network of municipalities (2000-2001) where armed actors operated in Colombia allowed for the detection of groups of municipalities based on the observed connections between them, taking into account the strength of these interactions.
-The model revealed the existence of some highly cohesive communities, defined not only by the geographical proximity of the armed substructures but also by affinities among their leaderships.
-However, we identified groups with high internal dispersion, indicating communities with very few connections among themselves.
-In contrast, in some cases, interaction between groups was quite high.
-All of this suggests that during periods of greater territorial dispute, there were no clear divisions between opposing substructures, as is the case in wars between states characterized by distinct front lines and trench lines.
-These findings support Kalyvas's thesis on the fragmented and fluid nature of territory in civil wars and internal armed conflicts.
+The stochastic block model fitted to the municipality network identifies groups of municipalities using the observed ties and their strengths.
+The results suggest communities shaped not only by geographic proximity, but also by affinities among armed structures and their leaderships.
+At the same time, we identify groups with high internal dispersion, indicating communities with very few internal connections, while in other cases between community interaction is comparatively high.
+This pattern suggests that during periods of intense territorial dispute, the conflict does not yield clear separations between opposing substructures, unlike interstate wars characterized by stable front lines.
+These results are consistent with Kalyvas’s argument that territorial control in civil wars is fragmented and fluid.

-The model adequately reproduces the structural characteristics of the network, such as density and transitivity, but shows limitations in reproducing the strength distribution, as it underestimates the weight of the right tail.
-This indicates that the model does not fully capture the centralization of power in certain nodes.
-This aspect is particularly relevant in the context of civil war, where it is important to evaluate whether certain territories act as focal points of concentrated power or if the dispute occurs more generally.
-Future studies could generalize the model to account for this characteristic.
+The model reproduces the network’s first order structure, particularly the mean vertex strength and its dispersion, but it has clear limitations for density, transitivity, and maximum coreness.
+Posterior predictive \(p\) values near zero indicate systematic underestimation of overall connectivity, triadic closure, and core depth.
+In practice, the fitted model rarely generates networks that are as dense, as clustered, or with cores as deep as those observed, so it does not fully capture the concentration of ties around a subset of highly embedded municipalities.
+This limitation matters in civil war settings, where it is crucial to determine whether violence against civilians is organized around a few territorial focal points or is more diffusely contested.
+Future work could generalize the specification to better represent higher order concentration, for example by introducing mechanisms that directly affect clustering or core depth.

-It was necessary to limit the research object to two factions of the confrontation because the process of refining the variables that indicate which armed structures are attributed to each event is very low quality; thus, including more actors in the analysis, such as other guerrillas (ELN, EPL, M-19, etc.) and law enforcement, requires a significant effort in data cleaning.
-These actors are expected to be incorporated in future research.
+We restrict the analysis to two factions because the variables used to attribute responsibility to specific armed structures are of low quality.
+Extending the study to additional actors, including other guerrillas such as ELN, EPL, and M 19, and state forces, requires substantial data cleaning.
+We expect to incorporate these actors in future work.